Your cart is currently empty!

 Have you wanted to give your student a solid introduction to the high school sciences?
 That’s the purpose of a physical science course.
 In this one-semester course, we will be learning the basics of physics, “the fundamental science”.
 The two priorities of this course are to prepare the student to successfully complete a future high school Physics course and to expand the student’s appreciation for the amazing complexity and wonder of our physical world.

-We will begin our study of physics with the study of motion and forces and then learn about energy, electricity, and magnetism.
+We will begin our study of physics by examining motion and forces, and then explore energy, electricity, and magnetism.
 Physics is a quantitative science, so we will be learning to do simple calculations all along the way.
 During the semester, we will perform three labs and one more involved project.
 The experiments can be completed at home (adult supervision is advised) using simple household materials.
-A complete list of materials will be provided before classes start.
+A complete list of materials will be provided prior to the start of classes.

 Course Structure

-Each week begins with class; then students are provided with guided notes, videos, textbooks, and web-based reading assignments.
-Students then take electronic homework assignments on each lesson in the textbook to check their understanding of the material that they have learned.
-The live class time is used to answer questions, preview new concepts, observe demonstrations, and reinforce concepts learned during the week, with lots of student interaction on the microphone.
+Each week begins with class, followed by students receiving guided notes, videos, textbooks, and web-based reading assignments.
+Students then complete electronic homework assignments for each lesson in the textbook to assess their understanding of the material they have learned.
+The live class time is used to answer questions, preview new concepts, observe demonstrations, and reinforce concepts learned during the week, with ample student interaction via the microphone.

-Attendance is expected, but the live class is recorded and posted for about a month for students who need to miss occasionally.
+Attendance is expected, but the live class is recorded and posted for approximately a month for students who occasionally need to miss class.
 There is one creative project and several labs during each semester.
 Occasional worksheets are assigned for students to do by hand, scan, and submit, and a comprehensive test is given for every 2-3 textbook chapters.

 Who should enroll?